alettieri/itil-notes/ServiceDesign.md

 * Service Level

 #### Corporate Level
-Coversa ll the generic SLM issues appropriate to every customer in organziation
+Covers all the generic SLM issues appropriate to every customer in organization

 #### Customer Level
-Covers all SLM issues relevant to particular customer group or busines unit, regardless of the service being used
+Covers all SLM issues relevant to particular customer group or business unit, regardless of the service being used

 #### Service Level
 Covers all SLM issues relevant to the specific service, in relation to a specific customer group